Bachfischer/bachfischer.github.io/_pages/reading_list.md

 ## 2025

+* **Nexus** by *Yuval Noah Harari*
+> Harari’s latest book explores the evolution of human information networks.
+While thoroughly researched, I found the book to offer very few fresh insights.
+Especially when compared to Sapiens and Homo Deus, this book feels rather superficial and lacking novel insights and ideas.
 * **The Basic Laws of Human Stupidity** by *Carlo M. Cipolla*
 > Straightforward and easy to grasp.
 Human behavior (stupidity) visualized in a 2x2 matrix.
 If you ever wondered about what is going on around you, this book may shed some light.
 * **Focus: The ASML Way** by *Marc Hijink*